12 0 2

 Controlling blood glucose (sugar) levels is key in any Diabetes Management Plan and that is why it is important to fully understand What’s Hyperglycemia and know how to treat it.

-Wikipedia explains hyperglycemia as a condition in which excessive amount of glucose (sugar) circulates the plasma.
+Wikipedia explains hyperglycemia as a condition in which an excessive amount of glucose (sugar) circulates the plasma.

 Hyperglycemia can be very serious and is a concern to both Type 1 and Type 2 Diabetics.

 There are 2 main types of Hyperglycemia ( high blood sugar):

 - this is when the blood glucose levels are high after not eating or drinking for 8 hours or more

 - this occurs when blood glucose levels remain high 2 hours after eating.
 This does not usually occur to people who are not Diabetic unless it was an unusually large meal (while not common, it is possible)

 Frequent or ongoing high blood glucose levels can cause damage to nerves, blood vessels, and organs.

 That is why it is so important to know the signs and symptoms of Hyperglycemia.